Home » Garden » How to Use Eggshells for Plants + Garden

 While not a mineral, eggshells also contain small amounts of protein from the membrane on the inside.
 When eggshells decompose in the soil, these proteins break down into amino acids, which plants can utilize.
 Amino acids are the building blocks of proteins in plants and are essential for various physiological functions, including growth and development.

-pH balancing
+pH Balancing

 Eggshells, due to their calcium carbonate content, can also help balance the pH of your soil.
 They are alkaline in nature, so they can be used to raise the pH of acidic soils.
 This can be particularly beneficial for plants that prefer a more neutral to slightly alkaline soil pH.
 In fact, eggshells have the same effect of reducing soil acidity as commercial lime.